Updated on January 13, 2019

 Attachment layer / Raft

 Based on our recommendation covered in previous article we have added attachment layer for this part.
-Supports that were used for this steering wheel button have thick and even base.
+Supports for this steering wheel button have thick and even base.
 Due to this reason, if there was no attachment layer for this part, separation forces from FEP film or PDMS of bottom layers would put huge stress on very first layer that is attached to the build plate of the printer.
 The likelihood of 3D printed object falling from the build plate would be extremely high.
 Attachment layer will help to increase adhesion forces between the base of this button and build plate.

 We printed this steering wheel button with laser-based SLA 3D printer.
 Layer height was set to 25 um.
 Slicer produced 1250 layers and 3D printing took around 2.5 hours.